xgenereux/xgenereux.github.io/_posts/2199-01-01-future-post.md

 Now, taking the additive inverse of the slope gives the line $y=-mx$.
 Geometrically, this is a reflexion through the $y$-axis.
 (In this case this is also a reflection through the $x$-axis, but we focus on the $y$-axis for now.)

 #### Combining the two
-Assuming for now that the slope is $0 < m \leq 1$, that is, the line passes under between $y=x$ and the $x$-axis in the first quadrant, we have the following scenario test
+Assuming for now that the slope is $0 < m \leq 1$, that is, the line passes under between $y=x$ and the $x$-axis in the first quadrant, we have the following scenario

 <img src="perp_slope_0_m_1.png" alt="drawing" width="600"/>